merkourisa/Digital-Storytelling-Individual-Assignment/README.md

 # Digital-Storytelling-Individual-Assignment

-The purpose of this individual assignment is to create your own real-time animation, in which you will use what you’ve learned to tell a story of your own design through animation in Unity.
+The purpose of this individual assignment is to [create your own real-time animation](https://learn.unity.com/tutorial/final-project?uv=2019.4&courseId=5ee00851edbc2a0022274f75#), in which you will use what you’ve learned to tell a story of your own design through animation.
 You will use [Unity](https://unity.com/) (2019.4) cross-platform game engine and follow the instructions given in the official Unity [Real-time Animated Storytelling tutorial](https://learn.unity.com/course/real-time-animated-storytelling/?tab=overview&uv=2019.4).

 ## Initial Settings
 You must first create a [Github](https://github.com/) account, using the university email, and then fork the [repository](https://github.com/merkourisa/Digital-Storytelling-Individual-Assignment).
 Finally, you have to complete all the tasks described in the open [issues](https://github.com/merkourisa/Digital-Storytelling-Individual-Assignment/issues) of the assignment.